rcelyte/BeatUpRcelyte/README.md

 BeatUpServer
 ============
+*"beat saber gettin violent these days" -some Discord user*

 A lightweight server to enable modded multiplayer in Beat Saber 1.19.0 and newer.

 *The official BeatUpServer instance is hosted at `master.battletrains.org`*